thereviews/thereviews.github.io/_posts/2022-04-12-Best-Vlogging-Camera-2022.md

-Dji pocket2 the best portable vlogging camera available on the market in 2022 we're looking at an off-road camera with a compact size excellent stabilization and top-notch photo and video quality
+Dji pocket2 the best portable vlogging camera we're looking at an off-road camera with a compact size excellent stabilization and top-notch photo and video quality.

 Althought not that  much has changed compared to the first generation but dji pocket 2 is improved where its predecessor lagged behind auto
 Focus,  battery autonomy and microphones this model's handling is comfortable with a well responsive touch screen and some well executed movements